ash1eygrace/ash1eygrace/README.md

 👋 Hi, I’m Ashley.

-🌱 I'm delving into full-stack JavaScript development, with a particular emphasis on TypeScript, React, and Node.js.
+🌱 I'm delving into full-stack JavaScript development, with a particular emphasis on React.

 👩🏻‍💻 I work at Automattic, where I assist Happiness Engineers in supporting users of WordPress.com plugin-enbabled sites.